strapi/documentation/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

+---
+title: Content Manager - Strapi User Guide
+description: Divided in 2 categories, the Content Manager contains the available collection and single content-types, which were created beforehand using the Content-Types Builder.
+---

 # Introduction to the Content Manager

 The Content Manager is a core plugin of Strapi.
 It is a feature that is always activated by default and cannot be deleted.
 It is accessible both when the application is in a development and production environment.